cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-01-28-jasmin-updates-new-cluster-scratch-conda-removal.md

 A reminder that the new 55,000-core LOTUS2 cluster is now available for use.
 Please now move your processing to this cluster.

 As hosts are retired from the old cluster, it is now **expected** that jobs will take longer to complete, so please do not report this as an issue in itself.
-The old cluster will be retired on 18 Feburary 2025.
+The old cluster will be retired on 18 February 2025.
 Please see also [Reboots and changes to physical sci servers](#reboots-and-changes-to-physical-sci-servers), below.

 {{<link "https://help.jasmin.ac.uk/docs/software-on-jasmin/rocky9-migration-2024/#new-lotus2-cluster-initial-submission-guide">}}Initial documentation{{</link>}} about how to submit jobs to the new cluster is provided, with more to follow in due course.